ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/minter-suite-migration-runbook.md

 **AFTER** step 3, artists must re-configure their minters for **all live projects**.
 This is a quick process, but requires coordination with artists to ensure they are ready to re-configure their minters after the switch.

-Artists can re-configure their minters via the Artist Dashboard.
-The Artist Dashboard is updated to support the new shared minter suite for Art Blocks Engine contracts.
+Artists can re-configure their minters via the (new) Artist Dashboard.
 The process for _most_ open projects will likely be to switch to a fixed price minter.
 The steps to complete switching to a fixed price minter are:

-1. Artist navigates to the Artist Dashboard via the `edit` button on their project page on the Art Blocks website (while connected with their artist wallet)
+1. Artist navigates to the new Artist Dashboard (while connected with their artist wallet)
 2. (recommended, but not required) Artist pauses their project
 3. Artist selects the "Minter" tab
 4. Artist selects the "Fixed Price ETH" minter and sends transaction to assign the minter to their project